bitfireAT/nc_ext_dav_push/README.md

 The current WebDAV-Push draft is provided by [@bitfireAT](https://github.com/bitfireAT).

-This Nextcloud extension has been developed by [@JonathanTreffler](https://github.com/JonathanTreffler) for [@verdigado](https://github.com/verdigado), who are also interested in WebDAV-Push.
+This Nextcloud extension has been developed by [@JonathanTreffler](https://github.com/JonathanTreffler) for [@verdigado](https://github.com/verdigado), who aim to integrate WebDAV-Push support into their Nextcloud hosting solutions.

 ## Contact